NaquibAlam/Important-Links-and-CheatSheets/README.md

 # ImportantLinks
-It contains important links to learn Data Science related stuff that I have come across.
+It contains important links and cheat sheets for Data Science related stuff that I have come across.